mindspore-lab/mindone/examples/stable_diffusion_xl/docs/dreambooth_finetune.md

   <img src="https://github.com/mindspore-lab/mindone/assets/33061146/6b2a6656-10a0-4d9d-8542-a9fa0527bc8a" width=700 />

-## Benchmark
+## Performance

-The training results below use the Dreambooth method with LoRA and enable UNet training only.
+Experiments are tested on ascend 910* with mindspore 2.2.12/2.3.1 graph mode.
+For tests on MindSpore 2.3.1, the scripts use jit level O2.
+Experiments use the Dreambooth method with LoRA and enable UNet training only.

 | Model Name      | Device | Card | MindSpore | bs * grad accu. |   Resolution       |   Time(ms/step)  |
 |---------------|:-------------------:|:------------------:|:----------------:|:----------------:|------------------|:----------------:|